Ouzo: all you need to know about the mythical Greek aniseed liqueur

 Alcoholic degree of ouzo

-By law, the minimum is 37.5 degrees and it reaches up to 50 degrees, but usually, we are around 40, it does not want to be a battle liqueur, but rather a delicate and fragrant digestive-aperitif.
+By law, the minimum is 37.5 degrees, and it reaches up to 50 degrees, but usually, we are around 40.
+It does not want to be a battle liqueur but rather a delicate and fragrant digestive aperitif.

 How to serve Greek ouzo

 If you serve it as an aperitif with the classic meze, it should be served at 8 degrees, frozen.
 Pour it into small shot glasses and do not add water.
 Just like French pastis or Italian sambuca, if you add 1 tablespoon of water to the ouzo, it becomes opalescent.
-It is not magic, but only the terpenes that become untied from alcohol, due to its dilution.
-By adding water, the terpenes (light and very volatile substances) rise to the surface of the liqueur, freeing themselves from the alcohol, but at the same time bringing with them the most floral and delicate aromas.
-If you want to enhance the aromas of ouzo, add a little water, close your eyes, and smell.
-It is also excellent when served as a digestive, but never serve it with ice, otherwise, you would kill aromas and flavors by numbing your tongue.

 Cost of Greek ouzo